It seems you are offline. Please check your connection and try again.

 2 Paste it into the sign-up and request the code straight away.

-3 Come back to the open line and tap refresh every few seconds.
+3 Come back to the open number and tap refresh every few seconds.

 4 Nothing after a minute or two?
 Switch to another number and repeat.